 The main focus of my business is using my woodworking and metal fabrication skills to rebuild turntables, restore speakers and fabricate custom side panels for tape decks and components to dress them up.
 I have decided to highlight some of the work I am doing — and have done over the years — in my pursuit to enjoy vintage hifi and get the most out of it.
-I will call this my HiFi Reborn Series: Giving new life to old audio gear.
+I will call this my HiFi Reborn Series: Giving old audio gear new life.

 If you are like me, vintage audio is the ticket to enjoying music with cool looking vintage gear, that sounds great, at a price I can afford.
 Part of what makes this hobby so fun is the variety of designs from the 60’s, 70’s, and even 80’s that visually appeal to different people, at different price points.
 There is something for everyone.
 You just have to look.
 However, to really enjoy this vintage gear, you need to make sure it is serviced and working properly.

 Sometimes, you can buy gear that has already been gone through and works great.
 For instance, I have a Sansui CA-2000 preamplifier and Sansui TU-9900 tuner from the 70’s that are bone stock, never serviced, and still perform really well.
 It is a testament to the design and production quality of that analog era.
 However, most of the time, there is usually some work that must be done on gear that has been sitting in a closet for years, or someone else’s project they lost interest in.